ldaniels528/trifecta/README.md

     * _Query_ tab user interface improvements
         * Multiple queries can be executed concurrently
     * The embedded web server now supports asynchronous request/response flows
+    * Added real-time message streaming capability to the _Inspect_ tab
+    * Swapped the Inspect and Observe modules
+    * Added a new Brokers view to the Observe module

 <a name="trifecta-ui"></a>
 ### Trifecta UI